Sneaky Gas Station Scams You Need to Watch Out for

 fizkes/Adobe man worried about finance safety data

-Criminals who install skimmers can make purchases and run up debts using your card info.
+Criminals who install skimmers can use your card information to make purchases and accumulate debt.
 If they get access to debit cards, they attempt to drain your bank accounts.

 When you pull up to a pump, make sure the card reader on your pump looks like the readers on the other pumps at the station.
-You might also give a wiggle and tug to the card reader — skimming devices are often loose and can be moved.
+You might also give the card reader a wiggle and tug — skimming devices are often loose and can be moved.

-If there’s an option to use a chip card reader that doesn’t have any contact with the magnetic stripe on the chip card, use that.
+If there’s an option to use a chip card reader that doesn’t contact the magnetic stripe on the chip card, use that.
 But the best way to avoid a skimmer is to go inside the gas station and pay with a chip card.

 The doctored pump scam